Entropic uncertainty relations from equiangular tight frames and their applications: Some applications

 For a density matrix $\bro_{AB}$ of the bipartite system, the $(j,k)$-probability reads as

 Summing these probabilities over all $j=k$, we obtain the correlation measure

-For the case of SIC-POVMs, the quantity (\ref{cmjj}) reduces to that was introduced in \cite{rastmubs}.
-It is also similar to the mutual predictability proposed in \cite{shbah12}.
+For the case of SIC-POVMs, the quantity (\ref{cmjj}) proposed in \cite{rastmubs}.
+It is also similar to the mutual predictability used in \cite{shbah12}.
 For each product state $\bro_{A}\otimes\bro_{B}$, the probability (\ref{phjk1}) is a product of two local probabilities.
 Using (\ref{inbr}) and the Cauchy--Schwarz inequality, we then obtain

-This inequality holds for all separable states.
+This inequality takes place for all separable states.
 Its violation implies that the tested state is entangled.
-Using some orthonormal basis $\bigl\{|\nu\rangle\bigr\}$ in $\hh_{d}$, we write a maximally entangled state
+Using some orthonormal basis $\bigl\{|b_{i}\rangle\bigr\}$ in $\hh_{d}$, we write a maximally entangled state

 It is immediate to get $\langle\phi_{j}\phi_{j}^{*}|\Phi_{+}\rangle=1/\sqrt{d}$, whence the $(j,j)$-probability is equal to $d/n^{2}$ and

 To estimate a region of detectability, we divide the right-hand side of (\ref{gab2}) by (\ref{smen}).
 The ratio is calculated as